What is Special Needs Therapy Internship in Peru all about?

 £328 / $512 for each week thereafter

 - Location: Cusco, Peru

-- Working hours: Monday – Friday 4 to 5 hours per day.
+- Working hours: Monday – Friday, 5 hours per day

 - Arrival day: Saturday

 - Accommodation: Single or shared room in a homestay (according to availability)

 - Airport pickup and drop-off at Cusco International Airport